Ivan Safronov (journalist): Legal case

+Safronov was arrested in July 2020 on charges of treason.
+Kommersant called the treason charges "absurd".
+The charges were of collecting secret information about Russian armed forces and giving the information to Czech spies.
+Safronov stated that the charges were false and that he was being prosecuted for his journalism.

 In a court hearing in late August/early September 2022, Safronov refused a plea bargain of a 12-year sentence in return for a guilty plea.

 On 5 September 2022 Safranov was sentenced to 22 years in prison in relation to the treason charges.
 Safronov's legal team said that it would appeal the verdict.

 In February 2023, Ivan Safronov was dismissed from the position of adviser to the Director General of Roscosmos in accordance with the court verdict, under paragraph 4 of part one of Article 83 of the Labor Code of the Russian Federation.

 Legal validity

 Safronov's legal team stated that the trial included legal violations and that prosecution witnesses had stated that Safronov had not violated the law.

 Among Safronov's lawyers, a criminal investigation for allegedly revealing secret information was opened against Ivan Pavlov as a suspect, and Pavlov left Russia in 2021; and Dmitry Talantov was arrested for allegedly "discrediting" Russian armed forces.